 Her influence did not necessarily come by way of the kitchen, as I’m pretty sure the only thing she attempted to cook while we were living under the same roof was pancakes.
-They were never attempted during daylight hours and always resulted in batter on the walls and a faint smell of something burning that stuck with us for the week that followed.
+They were never attempted during daylight hours and always resulted in batter on the walls and the faint smell of something burning that stuck with us for the week that followed.
 But she did have excellent (if eccentric) taste in the food she wasn’t making.

 Maybe it was some wacked out college kid’s placebo effect, but soon all of my housemates and I started adopting Salima’s cure all.
 And it’s remained a brunch time tradition to this day when we all get together.

 The times that I’m at my weakest and most cranky are not really the times I want to be cooking.
 So perhaps that’s why this hot and sour soup recipe has taken so long to materialize in my kitchen.
-It’s really easy to make, and has the added benefit of being gluten and MSG-free.
+It’s really easy to make, and has the added benefit of being gluten-free.
 Luckily, as I discovered last week, when I’m in good health and spirits hot and sour still tastes delicious, and doesn’t remind me of the times I’ve woken up with my pillow covered in eye makeup.

 with health and hedonism,